neonspectra/Cataclysm-2040/README.md

 #### I've found a bug.
 What should I do?

-Please submit an issue on [our GitHub page](https://github.com/CleverRaven/Cataclysm-DDA/issues/) using [bug report template](https://github.com/CleverRaven/Cataclysm-DDA/issues/new?template=bug_report.md).
-If you're not able to, send an email to `kevin.granade@gmail.com`.
+Please submit an issue on [our GitHub page](https://github.com/neonspecta/Cataclysm-2040/issues/) using [bug report template](https://github.com/neonspectra/Cataclysm-2040/issues/new?template=bug_report.md).

 #### I would like to make a suggestion.
 What should I do?

-Please submit an issue on [our GitHub page](https://github.com/CleverRaven/Cataclysm-DDA/issues/) using [feature request template](https://github.com/CleverRaven/Cataclysm-DDA/issues/new?template=feature_request.md).
+Please submit an issue on [our GitHub page](https://github.com/neonspectra/Cataclysm-2040/issues/) using [feature request template](https://github.com/neonspectra/Cataclysm-2040/issues/new?template=feature_request.md).

+## Disclaimer

+Cataclysm 2040 is not associated with or endorsed by Cataclysm: Dark Days Ahead or CleverRaven in any way.
+I'm just a fan who appreciates the old lore from before the retcon :)